 One example of it is the interest earned by the company but not received.
 The journal entry for this is to debit or increase interest receivable (an asset account) and credit or raise interest revenue, which comes in the income statement.
 Once the company receives the interest, it debits the cash and credits the interest.

-In the case of deferred revenue, the journal entry is to debit the cash or increase the cash, and credit or increase the liability account.
-After the company delivers the service or product, the entry is to debit or reduce the liability account, and credit or raise the revenue account.
+In the case of deferred revenue, the journal entry is to debit the cash or increase the cash and credit or increase the liability account.
+After the company delivers the service or product, the entry is to debit or reduce the liability account and credit or raise the revenue account.
 Now, the deferred revenue turns into ‘real revenue’ and impacts the net income or loss.

 All businesses do not necessarily report deferred revenue.
-The service companies where customers make full upfront payment usually report tons of such revenue.
+The service companies where customers make full upfront payments usually report tons of such revenue.
 Though the customers make a full upfront payment, companies recognize revenue over the term of the service.